joanbosch/pockless-api/README.md

 ### Local testing

 To execute the functions locally use ``npm run emulator`` and do the calls normally from a tool.
 Postman is recommended.

-### Remote testing

-**NO, NEVER**, there's no dev, stage or pre-prod environment on firebase (AFAIK), therefore we will not deploy newer functions just to test them, if they work in local, they work in remote.

 ## Deploy